awsdocs/amazon-ec2-user-guide/doc_source/ami-tools-commands.md

 Required: No

 `--region` *region*
-The region to use in the request signature for the destination S3 bucket\.
+The Region to use in the request signature for the destination S3 bucket\.
-+ If the bucket doesn't exist and you don't specify a region, the tool creates the bucket without a location constraint \(in `us-east-1`\)\.
++ If the bucket doesn't exist and you don't specify a Region, the tool creates the bucket without a location constraint \(in `us-east-1`\)\.
-+ If the bucket doesn't exist and you specify a region, the tool creates the bucket in the specified region\.
++ If the bucket doesn't exist and you specify a Region, the tool creates the bucket in the specified Region\.
-+ If the bucket exists and you don't specify a region, the tool uses the bucket's location\.
++ If the bucket exists and you don't specify a Region, the tool uses the bucket's location\.
-+ If the bucket exists and you specify `us-east-1` as the region, the tool uses the bucket's actual location without any error message, any existing matching files are over\-written\.
++ If the bucket exists and you specify `us-east-1` as the Region, the tool uses the bucket's actual location without any error message, any existing matching files are over\-written\.
-+ If the bucket exists and you specify a region \(other than `us-east-1`\) that doesn't match the bucket's actual location, the tool exits with an error\.
++ If the bucket exists and you specify a Region \(other than `us-east-1`\) that doesn't match the bucket's actual location, the tool exits with an error\.
 If your bucket is constrained to the `EU` location \(and not `eu-west-1`\), use the `--location` flag instead\.
 The `--location` flag is the only way to target that specific location restraint\.
 Default: `us-east-1`
 Required: Required if using signature version 4